BusterLundgaard/TuxRup/exercises_to_understand_code.md

 # Exercise 2:
 Move all the utils methods into a seperate util.c and util.h file, and update the Makefile accordingly.

-# Exercise 2:
-not because it's super important, but more just as an exercise to understand the code, try to identify and fix any memory leaks if you can.
-Remmember: Anything dealing with strings will probably have a chance to have some memory leaks.

-# Exercise 3:
-Look up documentation for the methods g_object_set_data() and g_object_get_data().
-Use these (in combination with hooking into g_signal_connect_data) to attach data to any widget with a "click" or "activate" callback (we look only at those for now for simplicity).
-Attach as data the function pointer this widget calls as its callback, and the user_data that was attached (the argument that will be given the function called by the widget).